+If you create an expert directory, you can aggregate accomplished professionals in your field.
 Members can browse your online expert directory to find speakers for their events as well as freelancers or guest contributors, like authors.
 An easily-accessible, searchable directory will save members time and effort trying to fill their event lineup and content calendars.

-5. Meaningful Volunteer Opportunities
+7. Meaningful Volunteer Opportunities

-1. To support a cause
+- To support a cause

-2. Professional experience
+- Professional experience

 For volunteers who want to make a positive impact or further a cause, provide advocacy opportunities or volunteer positions that directly contribute to meaningful projects.
-Communicate with these volunteers often by sharing their impact through video, photos and testimonials.
+Communicate with these volunteers often by sharing their impact through video, photos, and testimonials.
 When they feel like they’re making a difference, these volunteers will get value out of your association and stay with you.

 For those who want experience, boost your volunteers’ resumes by offering them the chance to learn new skills, such as how to use Excel or common marketing tactics.
 Volunteers can list these positions on their resume to further their careers.
 By enhancing their volunteer experience with practical knowledge, they’ll have a reason to maintain and renew their relationship with your association.